 Minnesota United Signs Forward Troy Putt to Short-Term Agreement

-GOLDEN VALLEY, Minn.
-(Feb.
-21, 2026) -- Minnesota United announced today the club has signed MNUFC2 forward Troy Putt to a Short-Term Agreement, making him available for selection during Saturday's 2026 MLS Season Opener at Austin FC at 7:30 p.m.
+GOLDEN VALLEY, Minn. - Minnesota United announced today the club has signed MNUFC2 forward Troy Putt to a Short-Term Agreement, making him available for selection during Saturday's 2026 MNUFC Home Opener against FC Cincinnati at 3:30 p.m.
 CT.

 With MNUFC2 in 2025, the New Zealand youth international forward made 18 game appearances (11 starts), providing three assists in over 1,000 minutes played across all competitions for the Twos.